clusterspace-io/SuperQueue/README.md

 In order to make these queues, I spent a long time thinking about how to design the architecture in such a way that is not limited by throughput, cardinality, etc. - I wanted to make something that scales like SQS.

 SQS happens to have no ordering guarantees.
-By this they basically mean they partition your queue (just like DynamoDB), and items within a partition should be within the same order.
+(I assume) By this they mean they partition your queue (just like DynamoDB), and items within a partition should be within the same order.
 Based on how full each partition is and how they get load balanced, things in other partitions may be out of order.

-While searching for a good way to design within the application itself, I came across [Segment's Centrifuge](https://segment.com/blog/introducing-centrifuge/), big credit to them for discussing their architecture because it basically confirmed what I wanted to do: DB backed queues with in-memory processing.
+While searching for how to design the running application itself, I came across [Segment's Centrifuge](https://segment.com/blog/introducing-centrifuge/), thank you to them for discussing their architecture because it confirmed what I wanted to do: DB backed queues with in-memory processing.
 This also helped shape the design for the non-blocking aspect of the system.

 However I've implemented some stark changes from their architecture: